Lucsantosg/CloudLogAnalysis/kibana/launch.md

 ##  Navigating to Kibana from the dashboard of a container
 {: #launch_Kibana_for_containers}

-This method applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed Cloud infrastructure.
+This method applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed infrastructure.

 The query that is used to filter the data that is displayed in Kibana retrieves log entries for the container from where you launch Kibana.